fredgibbs/fredgibbs.github.io/courses/etc/getting-started-with-text-mining.md

 ## Normalizing Data
 For more on the basic concepts of organizing data:
 Hadley Wickham, [Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf).

+[Open Refine](http://openrefine.org/) is a excellent tool for normalizing data.
+Begin with the 3 tutorial videos to get a sense of what it can do.

 Seth van Hooland, Ruben Verborgh, Max De Wilde, [Cleaning Data with OpenRefine](http://programminghistorian.org/lessons/cleaning-data-with-openrefine.)